Blog Layout

 • HIV

-As a housing provider in California, you must not refuse your disabled tenant the right to make reasonable accommodation to their housing accomodations.
+As a housing provider in California, it's illegal to refuse your disabled tenant the right to make reasonable accommodation to their housing accomodation.
 Any reasonable modifications they do will be at their own cost.
-You also reserve the right to require the California tenant to restore the property back to its original condition prior to the reasonable modifications once they move out.
+You also reserve the right to require the tenant to restore the property back to its original rules prior to the reasonable modifications once they move out.

 Also, as a California housing provider, you must not refuse to make an accommodation in rules and policies necessary for a disabled California tenants to utilize the building, as is the law.
-For example, if you don’t allow pets, you must make an exception to those with service animals or else this could be an alleged discriminatory act.
-It is a major breach of the law to refuse a person with a service animal.
+For example, if you don’t permit pets, you must make an exception to those with services animals or else this could be an alleged discriminatory act.
+It is a major breach of the law to refuse a person with a services animal.

 Ways to Avoid Discrimination as a California Landlord